K-Pat/Recipes-Ratings-Analysis/README.md

 ## Univariate Analysis

-We examined the distributions of key variables to understand the data structure.
+I examined the distributions of key variables to understand the data structure.
 The distribution of calories shows that most recipes have moderate calorie counts, with the majority falling below 500 calories.
 The distribution is right-skewed, with some recipes having very high calorie counts (up to nearly 10,000 calories per serving).

 <iframe src="assets/calories_distribution.html" width=800 height=600 frameBorder=0></iframe>

 The histogram above shows the distribution of calories per recipe.
 Most recipes cluster in the 0-500 calorie range, with fewer recipes having extremely high calorie counts.
-This right-skewed distribution is expected, as most everyday recipes tend to be moderate in calories, while some special occasion or complex recipes can be much higher.
+This right-skewed distribution is to be expected, as most everyday recipes tend to be moderate in calories, while some special occasion or complex recipes can be much higher.

 ## Bivariate Analysis